SenshiSentou/SourceFight/README.md

 While the folders have been cleaned up a bit, there are likely still a lot of redudant and obsolete files present within this repository.
 Sorry about that!

-The workfiles folder contains a lot of .pxm files; these are Pixelmator workfiles, which unfortunately is only available for OSX.
+The workfiles folder contains a couple of files for specific software.
+The most common two are:
+- **.pxm**: Pixelmator workfiles, which unfortunately is only available for OSX.
 Sorry again!
+- **.blend**: Files for the free and open-source 3D suite [Blender](https://blender.org).

 The final build is located in SourceFight/Build/SourceFight.jar and can be run using `java -jar SourceFight.jar` if you have JDK 1.6 installed.
 If you don't you'll need to make your own build, or run from an IDE like Eclipse directly.
 Eclipse metadata is also included.